 While you can adjust your bedroom temperature and bed linen, sometimes that's just not enough.
 Buying a mattress that helps keep your body temperature lower is another way you can tweak your sleeping environment to help you rest better.

-"Mattress manufacturers often make claims about the warming, or cooling, capabilities of their products, but our tests found that it's often just marketing speak," says Peter.
+"Mattress manufacturers often make claims about the warming, or cooling, capabilities of their products, but our tests found that it can be just marketing speak," says Peter.

 However, we're now seeing mattresses that actually do deliver a cooler surface temperature.
 We don't report on manufacturers' marketing claims, just the actual data, so when we say a mattress is cool you can be sure that it really is.